uclaacm/react-native-course/01-welcome-and-overview/README.md

 * **HTML** - the language that defines the structure of websites
 * **CSS** - the language that defines the look and layout of websites
 * **JavaScript (JS)** - the programming language that makes websites *interactive*; we'll use JavaScript heavily!
-* **React + React Native + Expo** - a set of programming libraries that make mobile app developmentvery easy.
+* **React + React Native + Expo** - a set of programming libraries that make mobile app development very easy.
 React Native uses JavaScript!
 * **GitHub** - a service based on a technology (git) that helps you keep track of your code and show it off to other people!

 By the end of the class, our goal is to have you walk away with **real projects**.
 At the end of the year, we're aiming for you to have created:

 * a personal website
 * a BuzzFeed-style quiz
-* a data visualisation app
+* a data visualization app
 * your own, completely new app!

 Wow, that was a lot of bullet points.
 If you have any more questions, feel free to ask us; we'll also have a more formal course outline in a bit.

 ### A note on thinking programatically

-One incredibly important thing to keep in mind is that thinking programmatically (That is, being able to translate your thoughts into code) is super difficult at first, and you can't expect yourself to be able to do it right away.
-If you get discouraged at any point, try to remember how impressive what you're doing is.
+An important concept we'll cover is **thinking programatically**: the ability to break down problems and to translate thoughts into code.
+We'll work on this throughout the course, primarily through project-based development.

-You're unlocking an entirelly new way of thinking that'll let you do things that very, very few people can, and even if you don't end up being a programmer professionally, this is a skill that'll set you apart in nearly any field you can think of.
-It'll take a lot of hard work, but I promise you that it's worth it.
+This is a very tough skill - nobody is born naturally with it - but we'll work on it over time!
+If you ever feel lost or discouraged, remember just how impressive what you're doing is: you're unlocking an entirely new way of thinking and an entirely new form of communication!
+Even if you don't end up being a programmer professionally, this is a unique skill that sets you apart in almost any field you can think of.
+It may take a lot of hard work, but trust us: it's worth it.

 ## How will this class work?